 Revive the Slovenian history from the medieval times to WWII in a private history tour.
 We will take you to the most beautiful castles of Slovenia, charming old towns and villages and places that narrate the secrets of WWI and WWII.

-Arrival to the Ljubljana airport.
+Arrival to the Ljubljana airport and start of History tour of Slovenia.
 Meet and greet with your privide guide/driver, check-in to the hotel and time to walk the streets of the Slovenian capital and relax in one of the many cafés by the Ljubljanica river.
 Overnight in Ljubljana.

 In the morning we drive towards Stična to visit the oldest Slovenian (Cistercian) monastery dating back to 1132.
 We continue towards the Dolenjska region and drive along the Krka river.
 We visit two castles: Žužemberk Castle, one of the most beautiful medieval castles in Slovenia, located on a hill overlooking the city and the Krka River and the ruins of Stara Soteska Castle.
 Then we continue to Base 20 which was home to the political leadership of the Slovene national liberation movement between April 1943 and December 1944.
 It is the only still preserved secret headquarters of any European resistance movement bulit in such way.
 In the evening we drive to Dolenjske Toplice for an overnight.